 In this Annual Information Form (the "AIF"), unless the content otherwise requires, references to the "Company" or "CubicFarms" mean CubicFarm Systems Corp. and its subsidiaries.
-The information in this AIF is as at June 30, 2020, with subsequent events disclosed to October 28, 2020, except where expressly noted.
+The information in this AIF is as at December 31, 2020, with subsequent events disclosed to April 30, 2021 except where expressly noted.
+On January 19, 2021, the Company changed its financial year-end from June 30 to December 31 and this AIF is filed in conjunction with the Company's audited financial statements for the transition year (six months) ending December 31, 2020.